 Jewelry shopping can be intimidating.
 That’s why we started Ask Holden, our blog where we answer your FAQs, break down scary industry lingo, and guide you in finding the perfect piece of jewelry.

 At Holden, we offer three solid gold options: 10k, 14k, and 18k.
-All three are great options for your wedding bands and will last you a lifetime of wear… But what’s the difference?
-Let’s start by breaking down some industry lingo.
+All are excellent choices for wedding bands and designed to last a lifetime—but what’s the difference between 10k and 14k gold, or the difference between 14k and 18k gold?
+Let’s break it down.

 Karat